-ilestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion e patients to etency Ongoing Building 27 Ongoing Identify alternate facility capacity to meet Trueblood compliance.
-Collaborate with court parties to open the facility.
-AustinCina continues to revise construction plans to remodel the facility according to ongoing decisions made by the parties.
-This plan will inform OFMHS's operational project schedule which is under development.
-The parties meet via conference call every 1-2 weeks to update on progress and plan next steps.
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion The parties meet via conference call every 1-2 weeks to update on progress and plan next steps.
 The OFMHS Project Manager, Megan Celedonia, has broken the project down into 20 "buckets of work" (BOWs) for organizational and planning purposes.
-BOW teams include: staffing, policy development, admissions criteria, licensure/certification, communications, labor relations, parties liaison, construction, training, patient records, facility services, purchasing, budget/fiscal, IT, incident reporting system, emergency management planning, labor and industries insurance, contracts, ESH referrals, and project Manager's most recent Monthly Report can be found here: • tency e patients to Ongoing stency e patients to ordered and ordered are patients to open Ongoing Identify alternate facility capacity to meet Trueblood compliance.
-Collaborate with court parties to open
+BOW teams include: staffing, policy development, admissions criteria, licensure/certification, communications, labor relations, parties liaison, construction, training, patient records, facility services, purchasing, budget/fiscal, IT, incident reporting system, emergency management planning, labor and industries insurance, contracts, ESH referrals, and project management.
+The OFMHS Project Manager's most recent Monthly Report can be found here: B27 January PM Report 1-4-18.pdf Outpatient Competency Restoration Programs (OCRP) Diversion Programs are Operational Ongoing Development and implementation of outpatient competency restoration programs in King, Pierce, and Spokane Counties.
+Outpatient competency restoration programs were included in the Trueblood settlement.
+The Governor's proposed budget for the 2019-2021 biennial budget included funding for the OCRP programs contemplated in the settlement.

-Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Outpatient Competency Restoration Programs (OCRP) Diversion Programs are Operational Ongoing Development and implementation of outpatient competency restoration programs in King, Pierce, and Spokane Counties.
-Outpatient competency restoration programs were included in the proposed Trueblood settlement.
-County transport of patients Coordinate with counties to develop transport protocols Ongoing Ensure timely transport of patients to support delivery of competency services as directed in court order.
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion County transport of patients Coordinate with counties to develop transport protocols Ongoing Ensure timely transport of patients to support delivery of competency services as directed in court order.
 During the month of November there have been no concerns or questions about transportation issues brought forward to the attention of DSHS.
-Diversion Alternation ves Implement 2E2SSB 5177 (2015) provisions for dismissal of charges & referral to treatment Diversion Programs are Operational Ongoing Prosecutor can dismiss criminal charges without prejudice & refer to community-based mental health services.
+Diversion Alternati ves Implement 2E2SSB 5177 (2015) provisions for dismissal of charges & referral to treatment Diversion Programs are Operational Ongoing Prosecutor can dismiss criminal charges without prejudice & refer to community- based mental health services.
 OFMHS Liaison and Diversion Specialist will continue to monitor the programs and provide technical assistance as needed to address any barriers.
 Increase diversion opportunities Governor's Office to contract with diversion consultant Complete Hire a consultant to identify how best to divert persons with mental illness from the criminal justice system and identify appropriate funding mechanisms with appropriate stakeholders.
 The Department engaged a jail /diversion consultant, who came out to DSHS in 2016 and provided a report at the end of that same year.